-I am a Chartered Clinical Psychologist offering evidenced based psychological assessment, therapy, supervision and consultation in Norwich.
+I am an experienced Chartered Clinical Psychologist offering evidenced based psychological assessment, therapy, supervision and consultation in Norwich.
 I am an accredited member of the British Association of Behavioural and Cognitive Psychotherapies (BABCP) and I’m registered with both the Health Care Professions Council (HCPC) and the British Psychological Society (BPS).
-I am trained in a variety of therapeutic models and approaches, including CBT, Mindfulness-based Therapy and Acceptance and Commitment Therapy (ACT) and Compassion Focussed Therapy (CFT).
+I am trained in a variety of therapeutic models and approaches, including Cognitive Behavioural Therapy (CBT), Mindfulness-based Therapy, Acceptance and Commitment Therapy (ACT) and Compassion Focussed Therapy (CFT).
 I would describe my therapeutic style as integrative.
 This means I work with clients using a range of therapeutic approaches depending on client needs and preferences, so I tend not to stick rigidly to a one size fits all way of working.
 This allows me to be flexible and client-centred no matter who I am working with.
 I have a special interest in Obsessive Compulsive Disorder (OCD) having worked at the National and Specialist OCD Service for Children and Young People at the Maudesley Hospital in London.

 Whilst I have been trained in various therapeutic models I believe the corner-stone of any effective talking therapy is a good therapeutic relationship.
-I offer a non-judgemental, collaborative and compassionate space for clients to explore and reflect on their current difficulties which can enable acceptance and change to occur.
+I offer a non-judgemental, collaborative and compassionate space for clients to explore and reflect on their current difficulties which can enable acceptance and change to oc

 Areas of Practice